ColorTokens Named a Leader in Microsegmentation by Independent Research Firm

-SAN JOSE, Calif., Aug.
-28, 2024 /PRNewswire/ -- ColorTokens Inc., the leading enterprise microsegmentation company, today announced it was named a Leader in The Forrester Wave™: Microsegmentation Solutions, Q3 2024 evaluation.
+SAN JOSE, Calif. and BENGALURU, India, Aug.
+29, 2024 /PRNewswire/ -- ColorTokens Inc., the leading enterprise microsegmentation company, today announced it was named a Leader in The Forrester Wave™: Microsegmentation Solutions, Q3 2024 evaluation.
 This report is the result of a rigorous qualitative evaluation of 11 vendors measured along 23 criteria.
 A complimentary copy of the extensive analysis can be found here.

 ColorTokens makes customers breach ready with its capable Xshield solution.
 ColorTokens' Xshield has software agents and agentless solutions to push flows and telemetry to a cloud-managed service for full remote administration.
 Each policy is enhanced by AI and pulled down to enforce host-level (and even process-level) microsegmentation.
 The UI is unified across all policy types and offers multiple flow views.
 Overall horizontal policies can be set quickly with a slider, and the results can be simulated with visualization.
 Policies are versioned every day and can be quickly rolled back if necessary.